© Crown copyright 2018

 - manage the Commission within the agreed levels of delegated authority

-- present an analysis of key risks and the strategy for risk management and update the risk framework on a regular basis for board approval; in addition they will escalate high risk or high impact issues to the board in accordance with the agreed risk management strategy - this will include issues or cases where there is potential for:
+- present an analysis of key risks and the strategy for risk management and update the risk framework on a regular basis for Board approval; in addition, they will escalate high risk or high impact issues to the Board in accordance with the agreed risk management policy - this will include issues or cases where there is potential for:

 - major investment

 - significant deviation from agreed strategy/plans

 - novelty or precedent setting e.g. an issue becoming a ‘test case’